 Students traveling abroad should register their travel plans through the Travel Registry and purchase insurance.
 Additional information is available at their website.

-The University of Michigan-Dearborn support study abroad programs through scholarship programs available in the Academic Works Scholarship Portal.
-The scholarship application is available in early January with a late February/early March deadline for completion.
+The University of Michigan-Dearborn support study abroad programs through scholarship programs available in the University of Michigan Dearborn Scholarship Application.
+The scholarship application is available in early January with a March 1st deadline for most opportunities.
 Study abroad scholarships may have an extended deadline and can be used the Summer Semester.

 When you develop your profile and complete your application through the scholarship portal, you will also be considered for scholarships to be used on campus at UM-Dearborn.

 Other need based aid may be available once you submit your application.
 There are no additional requirements and you will automatically be notified if eligible.

 In addition to the International Affairs Office, the study abroad programs from each college, and the Travel Registry, students can also explore The Smart Guide to Financial Aid section on study abroad.